top of page

 Habitat

-These salamanders are most commonly found in bogs with an abundance in sphagnum moss.
-They may also be found in wetlands or grass surrounding ponds.
+These salamanders are most commonly found in wetlands and bogs.
+They may also be found in moist forests.

 Behavior